 Technology companies have multiple departments that each collaborate frequently.
 We recommend having a top-level folder for every department.
 For example, Accounting, Human Resources, Marketing, and Engineering.

 Retail companies have many offices scattered around the world.
 The headquarters can be in one place, but there are many more satellite offices.
-If you have multiple offices, we recommend creating a folder structure by location where each office location has its own top-level folder.
+If you have multiple offices, we recommend creating a folder structure by the location where each office location has its own top-level folder.

 Apply Folder Permissions

-Folder structure is greatly influenced by how to simplify permissions.
+The folder structure is greatly influenced by how to simplify permissions.
 Think about how your company treats data.
 Do users in one location have similar permissions?
 Do users with one job role have similar permissions?
 Please refer to Sharing with Folder Permissions article to learn about setting folder permissions.

 File and Folder Size Limitations